zenUnicorn/Agentic-RAG-LangChain/README.md

 # Agentic-RAG

-This repository contains a full Q&A pipeline using the LangChain framework, Pinecone as vector database, and Tavily as Agent.
-The data used are the transcriptions of TEDx Talks.
+This repository contains a full Q&A pipeline using the LangChain framework, Pinecone as a vector database, and Tavily as an Agent.
+The data used are transcriptions of TEDx Talks.
 A short description of how Tokenizers and Embeddings work is included.

 The main steps taken to build the RAG pipeline can be summarized as follows: